xack20/text-analyzer/README.md

 ### Backend (Server)

 - `npm run dev`: Start the backend in development mode.
-- `npm run start`: Start the backend in production mode.
-- `npm run seed`: Seed the database with sample data.
 - `npm run test`: Run tests for the backend.

 ### Frontend (Client)

 - `npm run dev`: Start the frontend in development mode.
 - `npm run build`: Build the frontend for production.
-- `npm run start`: Start the frontend in production mode.
-- `npm run lint`: Lint the frontend code.

 ## Technologies Used